She Loves Biscotti

 Roasted hazelnuts in a tea towel.

 The first method involves wrapping the warm hazelnuts in a clean tea towel for 5-10 minutes.
-Then, use the towel to rub them together.
-This creates friction which in turn causes them to lose their skins.
+Then, use a towel to rub them together.
+This creates friction which in turn causes them to lose their skin.

-The second method involves placing the nuts in a bowl; cover with another bowl and simply shake.
+The second method involves placing the nuts in a bowl, covering them with another bowl and shaking them.

-Once again the friction causes them to lose their skins.
+Once again, the friction causes them to lose their skin.

 A mason jar full of roasted nuts on a wooden board.